optimagic-dev/optimagic/docs/source/development/how-to.md

 # How to contribute

 Contributions are always welcome and highly appreciated!
-Anything ranging from small extensions of the documentation to implementing new features.
+Anything ranging from small extensions and contributions to the documentation to implementing new features.
 Of course, the bigger the change the more you are encouraged to reach out to us in advance.
 That way we can start discussing your ideas before you actually start implementing them.
 You can post an issue or contact [janosg](https://github.com/janosg) via email.

 To get acquainted with the code base, you can check out our [issue tracker](https://github.com/OpenSourceEconomics/estimagic/issues) for some